ionic-team/capacitor/site/docs-md/android/updating.md

   In `android/build.gradle` file, add `apply from: "variables.gradle"`

-Recommended changes:

 * Use common variables

-  Since we have common variables, it's recommended to update your project to use them.
+  If you created the `variables.gradle` file, update your project to use them.
 In the `android/app/build.gradle` file, change:
   - `compileSdkVersion 28` to `compileSdkVersion rootProject.ext.compileSdkVersion`
   - `minSdkVersion 21` to `minSdkVersion rootProject.ext.minSdkVersion`
   - `targetSdkVersion 28` to `targetSdkVersion rootProject.ext.targetSdkVersion`